 Here are some helpful and important tips for patients to remember before each and every appointment:

-will welcome you and provide a brief 10-minute orientation, helping you become familiar with the Regional Cancer Centre.
-After this orientation the volunteer will bring you to our Supportive Care Program where a supportive care team member will spend 15 minutes to:
+Our volunteers wearing green lanyards will welcome you and provide a brief 10-minute orientation, helping you become familiar with the Regional Cancer Centre.

 After orientation, you will meet with a nurse and cancer doctor.
 Together with you, they plan your treatment and co-ordinate any tests and services you may need.
 The doctor and nurse will ask questions about your present and past health.
 This is the time to talk about your health and any concerns.

 Although your doctor or surgeon has sent your medical information to the Regional Cancer Centre, the cancer doctor may need more information, tests, or blood work to plan your treatment.
 You may also need to see other team members for more discussion and review of treatment options.